Fjolle/Using-statistical-models-to-assess-the-impact-of-weather-conditions-on-bicycling-behavior/README.md

 <img src="https://github.com/albagjonbalajdc/A-model-of-bike-journeys-and-weather/blob/master/Plots/Residual%20vs%20Mean%20(Poisson).png">
 </p>

 The low performance of the Poisson model proved inadequate since our data violates the mean equals variance assumption.
 Therefore, we need a model that does not make the equi-dispersion assumption.
-One such model in the family of the Poisson regression is the Negative Binomial regression which we explore below.
+One such model in the family of the Poisson regression is the Negative Binomial regression to which we turn now.

+### <a name="Binomial"></a>
+#### Evaluation and interpretation of the Negative Binomial model results

 The Negative Binomial regression uses a continuous positive dispersion parameter, α which specifies the extent by which the distributions variance exceeds the mean.
 We can express the variance from the model with the equation σ2=μ+αμ^2.
 We need to specify the parameter α in the model.
 To do so, we follow the Cameron and Trivedi test for under- or over-dispersion of a Poisson model.
 To perform this test we take the fitted means μ from the Poisson regression and perform an OLS regression without an intercept using the equation ((yi−μi)2−yi)/μi=αμi+ϵi, where the left-hand side is the independent variable, α is the unknown coefficient and ϵ is the error term.
 We will prove below that the estimated α term is a more reliable indicator than the Pearson statistic in the Poisson regression.